Looking for the ultimate vegan keto cookie recipe that will delight children and grown-ups alike?

 - If you love ‘marzipan’, use almond butter and almond extract instead of peanut butter and vanilla.
 Perfect for the holidays later this year!

 - I used dark chocolate by Lindt with 95% cacao.
-Always use chocolate that has at least 85% cacao, if possible sweetened with stevia (or xylitol, sorbitol, maltitol, erythritol… such as Cavalier, Lindt, Lily’s…).
-You can add a little extra sweetener such as a few drops of stevia or a spoonful of erythritol for a softer chocolate flavor.
+Always use chocolate that has at least 85% cacao, if possible sweetened with stevia or erythritol (such as Cavalier, Lindt, Lily’s…).
+You can add a spoonful of keto sweetener for a softer chocolate flavor.

 Now I would love to hear from you!